 No entrance fee is required.
 A special event fee is charged during the Battle of Olustee Reenactment in February.

 Welcome to Olustee Battlefield Historic State Park

-This park commemorates the site of Florida's largest Civil War battle, which took place February 20, 1864.
+This park tells the story of Florida's largest Civil War battle, which took place Feb.
+20, 1864.

-1912, when many living Civil War veterans still attended reunions, the battlefield became the state's first historic site.
-Olustee Battlefield has a visitor center with historical information and artifacts.
-A reenactment is held every February.
-Scenes for Civil War movies, including the 1989 movie Glory, have been filmed during the reenactments.
+In 1912, when many living Civil War veterans still attended reunions, the battlefield became the state's first historic site.

 Visitors can enjoy a meal at the picnic area or take a walk along a mile-long trail that has interpretive signs describing the events of the battle.